isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Compilers don't read comments (or design documents) and neither do many programmers (consistently).
+Compilers don’t read comments (or design documents) and neither do many programmers (consistently).
 What is expressed in code has defined semantics and can (in principle) be checked by compilers and other tools.

 ##### Example